Los Guerreros Laguneros: Los Guerreros Laguneros (2011–present)

 In the spring of 2017 CMLL began a storyline where Niebla Roja started having problems with his fellow Los Guerreros Laguneros teammates, initially by accidentally causing them to lose matches due to miscommunication between Niebla Roja and Euforia and Gran Guerrero.
 As the storyline progressed Niebla Roja refused to participate in Los Guerreros rudo antics such as double or triple teaming an opponent.
 On May 19 Niebla Roja's tecnico turn was completed as he kicked Los Guerreros leader Último Guerrero in the face during a match.
 Afterward Último Guerrero and Gran Guerrero beat Niebla Roja up, tore his mask off and demanded that Niebla Roja had to come up with a new mask instead of wearing the Último Guerrero inspired mask.
 During the attack he was aided by his brother Ángel de Oro.

 On July 1, 2018, Los Guerreros Laguneros ended Sky Team's 1,223-day reign with the CMLL World Trios Championship as they defeated them in the main event of CMLL's Domingos Arena México show.
 Subsequently, Los Guerreros were positioned as "Defenders of CMLL" as they began a storyline feud with The Cl4n (Ciber the Main Man, The Chrizh and Sharlie Rockstar), three wrestlers who had made a name for themselves in CMLL's main rival Lucha Libre AAA Worldwide.
 On September 14, The Cl4n won the World Trios Championship, but Los Guerreros won the championship back two weeks later on September 28.
 On November 23, Los Guerreros introduced Templario as their newest member, pronouncing him an adopted Lagunero even though he was not from the Lagoon area.
 On March 26, 2021, they lost the World Trios Championship to Nueva Generación Dinamita, resulting in Euforia turning on Último Guerrero and leaving the stable.

+In January 2022, while on opposing sides, Último Guerrero turned on Templario by tearing his mask, ending his time in the stable.
+For the rest of the year, Los Guerreros could have been classed as a tag team, but were mostly used in trios matches.
+They had worked on-and-off with Atlantis Jr. since around November 2021, occasionally going by the Los Guerreros de la Atlantida name.
+However, Atlantis Jr. did not join the stable and began working with his father towards the end of 2022.
+In January 2023, Stuka Jr. became the newest member of the stable; he had worked a few shows with Los Guerreros in the past couple of weeks and had developed a feud with Atlantis Jr. who had won his mask in September 2022.